Build

 Defining the Output

 A Build resource can specify the output where it should push the image.
 For external private registries, it is recommended to specify a secret with the related data to access it.
 An option is available to specify the annotation and labels for the output image.
 The annotations and labels mentioned here are specific to the container image and do not relate to the Build annotations.
+Analogous, the timestamp refers to the timestamp of the output image.

 For example, the user specifies a public registry:

-apiVersion: shipwright.io/v1alpha1
+apiVersion: shipwright.io/v1beta1

 kind: Build